zkat/shortening/README.md

 * If you run this on localhost, you can have some fun with your hosts file.
 I added 'lch' as a local hostname, so I can access shortening using <http://lch:8181/ShRTuRL>.
 * There's an rc.shortening script that can be used with Arch Linux to daemonize the shortener.
-* If you run it as a daemon, but start it as a user with a ~/.shortening.conf file, that file will be used as the configuration, instead of /etc/shortening.conf.

 # License